Medicare Compensation Recovery 011-15000000

 Always use a system generated letter, except when sending copies of legacy Compensation Case Management System (CCMS) letters.

-Standard letter template manual letters are used in these 2 instances only:
+Standard manual letter templates are used in the following instances only:

-- We need more information to process a payment (Z2277)
+- More information to process a payment (Z2277) letter

 - Tells the payer that money has been received but the agency has not received advice to inform who/what the payment is for